-- contribute towards meeting development needs and that there is a flexible portfolio of housing sites that can be delivered throughout the plan period. - 20.3 Policy H1 sets out a range of residential development sites that will all contribute towards meeting the housing needs of the district.
+- 20.2 Whilst a range of strategic growth areas have been identified in South Lancaster, East Lancaster and North Lancaster there is a need to identify further, smaller-scale sites that will contribute towards meeting development needs and that there is a flexible portfolio of housing sites that can be delivered throughout the plan period. - 20.3 Policy H1 sets out a range of residential development sites that will all contribute towards meeting the housing needs of the district.
 Where appropriate sites identified in Policy H1 have been supplied with specific policy approaches to ensure that all site-specific issues arising from future development are clearly understood and addressed.